 Best Tick Repellent for Hiking and Camping

-- Murphy’s Naturals – Not only has Murphy’s Naturals created an effective all-natural mosquito and tick repellent, but they are a B-Corp certified and members of 1% for the Planet.
+Murphy’s Naturals – Not only has Murphy’s Naturals created an effective all-natural mosquito and tick repellent, but they are B-Corp certified and members of 1% for the Planet.
 We have found the insect repellent to be extremely effective against ticks.
 It’s made from 30% lemon eucalyptus oil—the only plant-based mosquito repellent recommended by the CDC.
-The insect-repelling incense sticks are great for camping and last for two hours.
+Our only complaint is that the spray must be reapplied quite often to be effective.

-- Sawyer 12-hour Picaridin Spray – Picaridin is a spray made from synthesized ingredients from the pepper plant.
+Sawyer 12-hour Picaridin Spray – Picaridin is a spray made from synthesized ingredients from the pepper plant.
 It is comparable to DEET in its effectiveness, has very little odor, and can be safely used on the skin.
 This spray contains 20% Picaridin and we use it for long hikes and camping trips.
-Note that this product come in a lotion or spray.
-We have not found the lotion to work as well as the spray.
+Note that this product comes in a lotion or spray, but we have not found the lotion to work as well as the spray.

 Bonus: Picaridin has proven to be awesome at preventing bites from flies and mosquitoes.